Use Assets | RS

 ℹ️

-Jump Items can be set to allow multiple users to simultaneously access the same Jump Item.
+Assets can be set to allow multiple users to simultaneously access the same Asset.
 If set to Join Existing Session, other users are able to join a session already underway.
 The original owner of the session receives a note indicating another user has joined the session, but is not allowed to deny them access.